ittner/newslinkrss/README.md

   link (option `--max-page-length`), and stop processing a page after 2s (option `--http-timeout`).

+- As we are already following and downloading the links, there is no much extra cost in generating a full feed, i.e., one that includes the full text of the page.
+Option `--with-body` will copy the entire contents of the "body" element from the page into the feed, just removing a few obviously unwanted tags (scripts, forms, etc.).
+Using this option requires a careful usage of options `--max-links` and `--max-page-length` to limit the amount of data we download, as it is pretty easy to generate some huge feeds.

 The resulting command line is:

     newslinkrss -p '.+/\d{4}/\d{2}/\d{2}/.+' \
         --date-from-url '.*/(\d{4}/\d{2}/\d{2})/.*' \
         --url-date-fmt '%Y/%m/%d' \
         --follow \
+        --with-body \
         --max-links 50 \
         --max-page-length 64 \
         --http-timeout 2 \